Ktwsz/mors/readme.md

 <!-- ROADMAP -->
-## Roadmap
+## Further development

-- [x] Full MiniZinc syntax support (excluding TypeInsts and Annotations)
-- [x] Integer variables and constraints
-- [x] Boolean variables and constraints
-- [x] Redefinitions
+Future plans for developing mors include:
-- [x] Reifications
+- Reifications for float variables
-- [x] MiniZinc standard library reimplementation
-- [x] Input JSON with model parameters at runtime
-- [ ] Format the Python generated code using formatter
-- [ ] Float, Set variables and constraints
+- Reifications for set variables and constraints
-- [ ] Option, record and tuple types
+- Additional data types: Option, record and tuple types
-- [ ] TypeInst
+- Support for TypeInst
-- [ ] Annotations
+- Support for Annotations
+- Extending `mors_lib` with more MiniZinc stdlib functions
+- Slicing arrays in `Array` type
+- Adding `run` option to mors, to immediately run the transpiled model
+- Formating the Python generated code using formatter

 <p align="right">(<a href="#readme-top">back to top</a>)</p>